404src/exocore/_articles/ccna-summary.md

 Lightweight APs handle 'real-time' operations like transmitting/receiving RF traffic, encryption/decryption of traffic, sending out beacons/probes, etc
 - Other functions are carried out by a WLC, for example RF management, security/QoS management, client authentication, client association/roaming management, etc.
 - This is called split-MAC architecture.
-- The WLC is also use to centrally configure the lightweight APs.
+- The WLC is also used to centrally configure the lightweight APs.
 - The WLC can be located in the same subnet/VLAN as the lightweight APs it manages, or in a different subnet/VLAN.
 - The WLC and the lightweight APs authenticate each other using digital certificates installed on each device (X.509 standard certificates)
     - This ensures that only authorized APs can join the network.

 The WLC and lightweight APs use a protocol called CAPWAP (Control and Provisioning Of Wireless Access Points) to communicate.
 - Based on an older protocol called LWAPP (Lightweight Access Point Protocol)

 Two tunnels are created between each AP and the WLC:
 - Control tunnel (UDP port 5246).
 This tunnel is used to configure the APS, and control/manage the operations.
 All traffic in this tunnel is encrypted by default.